ellenhp/airmail/QUICKSTART.md

 # Check the files we need exist, you should see the two files
 ls -lh ./data/whosonfirst-data-admin-latest.spatial.db ./data/australia-latest.osm.osmx

-# Run pelias-spatial (in another window).
+# Run spatial (in another window).
 Make sure it stays up/listening.
 docker compose up spatial

 # Build the index